Wondering how to make a webinar on demand (and pondering whether or not you should even do it)?

 Final Thoughts

-If you’re still not sure whether to go with a live webinar or an on demand webinar, you could always just go with both.
-You could record a live webinar in front of a live audience, before repurposing it later on for more engagement.
+If you’re still not sure whether to go with a live webinar or an on-demand webinar, you could always just go with both.
+You can record a live webinar in front of a live audience before repurposing it later on for more engagement.